 8.2 Academic laboratory Teaching No. of hours/ methods Observations 1.
 Presentation of the laboratory, of the labor protection norms and of 2 h the conventional signs specific to the field of electric drives.
 2. Introduction to the Matlab - Simulink simulation environment, Students receive 2 h with applications in electric drives laboratory papers 3.
 Use of the Simulink program to simulate drives with direct current at least one week 2 h and separate excitation machines in advance, study 4.
 Methods and schemes for starting the DC motors them, inspect 4 h 5.
-The study of an electric drive system with DC motors powered by them, and take a theoretical test at 4 h PWM converter the beginning of 6.
-Simulation of the operation of a DC motor system powered by the laboratory.
+The study of an electric drive system with DC motors powered by them, and take a 4 h PWM converter theoretical test at 6.
+Simulation of the operation of a DC motor system powered by the beginning of the laboratory.
 2 h VTC, closed circuit Then, the 7.
 Study of an electric drive system with d.c. motor controlled with students carry out 2 h PLC the practical part 8.
 Methods and schemes for starting asynchronous motors of the work under 4 h 9.
 Starting with resistors in the rotor circuit of asynchronous the guidance of 2 h machines with coiled rotor the teacher.
 10. Changing the speed of drives with asynchronous machines by 2 h changing the frequency of the supply voltage 11.
 Closing the situation at the laboratory.
-2 h
+2 h Bibliography 3.
+SILAGHI H., SPOIAL V., COSTEA C Ac ion ri electrice, Îndr umar de laborator, I Lito Universitatea Oradea, 2008 4 Vienico Special Holes Silashi Drago Special Asian i alastrias Indram noton de labores

-- 3. SILAGHI H., SPOIAL V., COSTEA C. Ac ion ri electrice, Îndrumar de laborator, Lito Universitatea din Oradea, 2008 - 4.
-Viorica Spoial , Helga Silaghi, Drago Spoial Ac ion ri electrice.
+4. Viorica Spoial, Helga Silaghi, Drago Spoial - Ac ion ri electrice.
 Indrumator de laborator.
 Universitatea din Oradea, ISBN 978-606-10-1432-3, Edi ie CD-ROM, 140 pag, 2014